The Bible describes Joseph as a Semitic man from the land of Canaan who wore a multi-coloured coat. In a tomb at Beni Hassan in Egypt, there is

 the most interesting discoveries is the broken statue found in a tomb, buried for over three-thousand years.

 The statue was of a Semitic leader, who held the symbols of Egyptian power.
-He was painted with light skin, coloured hair and his coat was
+He was painted with yellow skin, coloured hair and his coat was

 multi-coloured.
 The tomb and statue were badly damaged, and there is no name on the statue.
 But it is very interesting that the Bible